Edgewater (Barrytown, New York): 1820–1853 (Livingston Family)

-The history of Edgewater dates back to December 23, 1819, when Bishop Hobart of New York City married "Lowndes Brown, esq. of Charleston S.C. to Miss Margaretta Livingston, daughter of John R. Livingston, esq."
-The groom, Rawlins Lowndes Brown (1792–1852), was a graduate of Yale, class of 1806, and had been (as recently as September 1819 when he resigned his commission) Captain Lowndes Brown in charge of Company G stationed on Governors Island.
+The history of Edgewater dates back to December 23, 1819, when Bishop Hobart of New York City married "Lowndes Brown, esq. of Charleston S.C. and Miss Margaretta Livingston, daughter of John R. Livingston, esq."
+The groom, Rawlins Lowndes Brown (1792–1852), was a graduate of Yale College, class of 1806, and had been (as recently as September 1819 when he resigned his commission) Captain Lowndes Brown in charge of Company G stationed on Governors Island.

-In 1824, possibly as a belated wedding gift, John R. Livingston (1755-1851) gave the 250-acre Edgewater property to his daughter and son-in-law, and the house may have been built about that time.
+In 1824, possibly as a belated wedding gift, John R. Livingston (1755–1851) gave the 250-acre Edgewater property to his daughter and son-in-law, and the house may have been built about that time.

 After the death of her father in 1851 and her husband in 1852, Margaret Livingston sold Edgewater to Robert Donaldson, after which she moved to London to live with her daughter.

 1853–1902 (Donaldson Family)

 The New York financier and aesthete Robert Donaldson Jr. (1800–1872) bought Edgewater in 1853.
 Donaldson engaged the architect Alexander Jackson Davis (1803–1892) to add an octagonal library wing, and to clad the brick house with stucco textured to resemble brownstone.
 Davis also designed two gatehouses.

-Robert Donaldson died in 1872, and as of 1880, his son, William, and his daughters Elizabeth and Isabella were living in the house with Isabella's husband, Robert Bronson, and five servants.
+Robert Donaldson died in 1872, and as of 1880, his son, William (1842–1906), and his daughters Elizabeth (1842–1897) and Isabel (1846–1931) were living in the house with Isabella's husband (and cousin), Robert D. Bronson (1845–1912), and five servants.

 In his 1894 guide to the Hudson River, Wallace Bruce wrote that Edgewater, "formerly the Donaldson home," was now owned by Edward Clark Goodwin, but Goodwin must have been renting the house, for in 1902, the executor of the Donaldson estate sold the house and south gatehouse to Elizabeth Chapman (1866–1937).

 1902–1917 (Elizabeth Chanler Chapman)

 Elizabeth Chapman was the second wife of the essayist John Jay Chapman.
 Born Elizabeth Astor Winthrop Chanler, the daughter of John Winthrop Chanler and Margaret Astor Ward, she grew up at Rokeby, a nearby house.
-Although Elizabeth Chapman never occupied Edgewater, her husband used it as a retreat during the winters of 1903-04 and 1904-05.
+Although Elizabeth Chapman never occupied Edgewater, her husband used it as a retreat during the winters of 1903–04 and 1904–05.
 In 1905, they moved into a new house designed by the architect Charles A. Platt, built on the hill above Edgewater and known as Sylvania.
 They used Edgewater as a guest house for family.
 In July 1906, her brother, the artist Robert Winthrop Chanler, was living there when lightning struck a nearby elm tree, causing a fire within the house that was quickly extinguished.
 Chapman's mother-in-law, Eleanor Jay Chapman (1839–1921), a great-granddaughter of Supreme Court Chief Justice John Jay, lived at Edgewater from 1910 until at least 1914.